Terry: What do you think went through Billy's mind when he did it?

-Paul: Okay, take a few deep breaths, okay?
+Paul: [after slipping Julia a pill] Okay, take a few deep breaths, okay?
 You'll be asleep soon.

-Julia Lund: Sleep?
+Julia Lund: Asleep?
 I'm not gonna go to sleep.

-Terry: I mean, I'm twenty-four years old, and I walk into a dark room now, and its like I'm five again.
+Terry: I mean, I'm 24-years-old and I walk into a dark room now and it's like I'm five again.

-Julia Lund: They grabbed me!
-In my apartment!
-They tried to get me!
+Julia Lund: [to Paul] They grabbed me in my apartment!
+In my apartment, they tried to get me!

-Billy: You hear a baby crying, you hear a kid crying, you keep moving, okay?
-Children can sen-sense them.
+Billy: When you hear a baby crying, or you hear a kid crying, you keep moving, okay?
+Children can sen - sense them.
 It's your warning.